astralfrontier/peppermile.org/src/grand-adventure.md

 existing Words, and trying out different tactics.
 {.directors-cut}

-**You activate Words by rolling dice.**
+### Activating Words

+Every Word in the Action has an action cost.
-You can roll dice from one or more Pools.
+You must pay this cost by spending dice from your Pools.
-You can use a Pool if the Pool, or the Words you use, allow it.
+You can only use a Pool if either the Pool or the Words say you can.
-For example, you can use the "Resolve" Pool for all actions.
+For example, the Resolve Pool has a special rule saying you can always use it.
-Tana's "Attack" Word allows her to use her "Bravery" Pool.
+Tana's "Attack" Word allows her to use her "Courage" Pool.

+You can accept dice from a Twist Pool created by the MC.
+Any player may suggest a Twist, including you and the MC.
+However, only the MC can approve a Twist, and you can refuse the Twist as well.

-When you roll dice, assign each one to a specific Word.
+When you roll dice, assign each die to a specific Word.
 If you assign several dice to the same Word, add their values together.
 For example, Tana's "Attack" Word has a cost of 4, and "Ogre" has a cost of 5.
-Tana has two Pools: Resolve (4 dice) and Courage (2 dice).
-She spends both Courage dice and rolls, getting a 4 and a 6.
+She spends two Courage dice and one Resolve die and rolls, getting 2, 3, and 4.
-She assigns the 4 to "Attack" and the 6 to "Ogre".
+She assigns the 4 to "Attack" and the 2 and 3 to "Ogre".
 The Action is now paid for.

 You can choose to roll more dice at any time during the Action, if the dice you already rolled aren't enough.
 Once you roll dice, you cannot unroll them.

-**You must activate every Word for your Action to succeed.**
+You must activate every Word for your Action to succeed.
 Whether you succeed or fail, the MC determines what happens next.
 The MC should respect your choice of Words.
 For example, if you declare that you want to "Befriend" the Ogre, the outcome should be peaceful.
-This doesn't stop other players from taking Actions that negate yours.

-If your Action fails, you get all your rolled dice back.
-You can't repeat Actions even if they failed.

-**Once the action is resolved, you get dice back**.
+But, other Actions can change this outcome.
+For example, Attacking an Ogre after Befriending it means the Ogre is hostile again.

+After rolling, you can recover some of your dice.
 Count up the total number of stars on all Words in the Action.
 You can recover up to that many dice, but no more.
 You can recover dice into any Pool you want.
 You cannot recover more dice in a Pool than its maximum size.
 For example, Tana's "Attack" word has one star (&#9734;).
-When she rolls her two dice earlier, she can recover one.
+She can only recover one of her dice, no matter how many she rolled.
-She places it back into her Courage Pool.
+She can choose to place it into her Courage or Resolve Pools.
-Since her Resolve Pool is at maximum, she can't recover to that Pool.

-**The MC can offer you one or more Twists**.
-If you are unable or unwilling to pay dice from your own Pools, you can accept dice from a Twist Pool created by the MC.

-**Characters can cooperate as part of a single Action.**
+If your Action fails, you recover all the dice you rolled.

+You can team up with another player on an Action.
-If several characters cooperate, they can all add Words to the Action, and they can all contribute dice to activating those Words.
+You can add your Words to the Action, if you want.
-If you get dice back because some of the Words have star ratings, the total dice returned are divided up by the players as they see fit.
+You can also roll dice from your Pools to activate Words (yours or theirs).
+When you recover dice, the total you can recover is for the Action, not per player.
-No Word can be part of the same Action more than once - for example, two characters cannot both add "Confront" to the table at the same time.
+No Word can be part of the same Action more than once. for example, two characters cannot both add "Confront" to the table at the same time.

+Challenges lose endurance per Action, not per character.

 ### Action Example